catinprogress/SOFT3202/A1/A1_TestCases.md

 ## T16 Scenario: Filter contributor rankings for valid repository with no contributors by specific time period
 - Expectation: Error message: No contributions found for the specifed time period
 ## T17 Scenario: Filter contributor rankings for valid organisation with no contributors by specific time period
-- Expectation: Error message: No contributions found for the specifed time period
+- Expectation: Error message: No contributions found for the specified time period

 ## T18 Scenario: Export contributor rankings for valid repository with multiple contributors in JSON format
 - Expectation: Correct contributor rankings downloaded in JSON formatted file.